Text Messaging Makes Businesses More Competitive

 Clients often ask us about how text messaging provides them with an edge over their competitors.
 If you know your company needs to be mobile, why use text messaging?
 Our short answer is “because every phone is text messaging-enabled and nearly every mobile consumer in the U.S. has it as part of their plan.”

-We got a lot of great feedback from a blog post we did last year with text messaging and mobile facts and figures, so we put together another list of stats, facts and figures we found.
+We got a lot of great feedback from a blog post we did awhile back with text messaging and mobile facts and figures, so we put together another list of stats, facts and figures we found.
 Bottom line, adding text messaging to your business communications, whether it be with customers, employees, independent contractors, etc makes you more competitive.

 Adding text messaging opens up a new, easy to use communication channel that helps cut through the clutter, costs and time associated with other forms of communication, like talking on the phone.
 Plus, it’s the preferred method of communication by most mobile consumers.
 We’re not saying don’t talk on the phone anymore, but if you have a faster, more efficient, cost-effective way to communicate, we think it warrants serious consideration.